 UNIVERSITY OF WISCONSIN River Falls

-1. The complainant will submit the complaint form by providing an electronic copy as an email attachment, or by mailing to UW-River Falls, ATTN: Student Affairs Complaint, 410 South 3rd Street, River Falls, WI 54022.
-The form must be complete and the complainant's signature affirms that the complainant
+1. The complainant will submit the complaint form by providing either an electronic copy as an attachment to an email, or by mailing the form to UW-River Falls, 410 South Third Street, 104 North Hall, ATTN: Complaint, River Falls, WI 54022.
+The form must be complete and the complainant's signature affirms that the complaint

-2. No later than 60 calendar days from the conclusion of the review and/or investigative process, the Assistant Chancellor for Student Affairs shall issue a written decision to the complainant.
-The decision may include one or more of the following determinations.
+2. No later than 60 calendar days from the conclusion of the review an/or investigative process, the Assistant Chancellor shall issue his written decision to the complainant.
+The decision may include one or more of the following determinations:

-3. The decision of the Assistant Chancellor for Student Affairs may be appealed to the UW-River Falls Chancellor, who shall have at least 60 days to review the decision.
+3. The decision of the Assistant Chancellor may be appealed to his supervisor, the Chancellor, who shall have at least 60 days to review the decision.

 4. A decision of the Chancellor shall not be subject to any further appeal or review within the institution.
 The complainant may pursue any further claim or complaint through applicable state or federal law, or UW System processes.

-5. If a resolution is not reached at the institutional level, or if a complainant believes that the nature of the complaint or its impact on the University of Wisconsin System as a whole warrants an immediate review, they should email Academic Programs and Educational Innovation (APEI), call 608-262-8778, or consult its website.
+5. If a resolution is not reached at the institutional level, or if a complainant believes that the nature of the complaint or its impact on the System as a whole warrants an immediate review, she/he should email Academic Programs and Educational Innovation (APEI) at email@example.com or call (608) 262-8778, or consult its website.